tayfundaldik/AmazonTestProject/README.md

 5- User clicks "Go to Cart" button and goes to cart page.<br/>
 <br/>
 ### BasePage Class
 BasePage class is the basic class of all classes.
-That class provides basic actions, such as finding an element and clicking an element, which can be used by other classes in the program.<br/>
+That class provides basic actions, such as finding an element and clicking an element, which can be used by other classes in the program.

     WebDriver driver;